 All clients entering the shelter should be screened for HCMS eligibility, and all potential HCMS clients must be identified.
 Please note, not all identified clients are required to be served.
-Intake paperwork should include all the information needed to determine whether a client is eligible or not, and the client must sign the paperwork to certify the information is correct.
-The grantee must also document which TANF family type, one through four (1-4) as listed above in 1.
-Client Eligibility, the client and their household falls into.
+Intake paperwork should include all the information needed to determine whether a client is eligible or not.
+Intake paperwork must also make clear which TANF family type, one through four (1-4), the household falls under.
+The client must sign the paperwork to certify the information is correct.
+Supplemental paperwork is provided on DEHCR's website to document TANF family type if a grantee chooses to use it.